The county where Black women hold power — a few miles from the White House

 When a handcuffed Black man was fatally shot by a Prince George’s police officer in early 2020, Alsobrooks urged her police chief to charge the officer with murder — the first time the department had done so for a line-of-duty killing.
 She worked with County Attorney Rhonda Weaver, whose views of police conduct were shaped in part by growing up in Prince George’s, to craft a $20 million civil settlement with the victim’s family.

 And after George Floyd was killed in Minneapolis police custody, Alsobrooks formed a police reform work group.
-She is pushing forward their recommendations to reduce police presence in county schools and has shifted some funding from policing to addressing addiction and mental health issues.
+She is pushing forward its recommendations to reduce police presence in county schools and has shifted some funding from policing to addressing addiction and mental health issues.
+In recent weeks, Alsobrooks has hired an outsider with reform experience to serve as police chief and engineered the departure of the top public safety official in her cabinet, declaring “a period of reformation within our department.”

 [Prince George's office who shot handcuffed man had triggered red-flag warning months earlier]